Page Experience Matters: The Mobile-Friendly Site

 When Google announced the upcoming page experience ranking update, it affirmed that the existing mobile friendliness signal would be a part of it.
 This is another confirmation that having a website set up for mobile users is key if you want to compete in Google’s search results.

-If you’re getting ready to make your site more friendly to mobile users, you have four basic steps:
+If you’re ready to make your site more friendly to mobile users, you need to follow four basic steps:

 1. Test Your Current Site